ryletstolz-cmyk/pc.os/README.md

-Hello, my goal is to create a functional PC application.
+Hello, my goal is to create a functional PC application. !!
+Please make sure you have python installed !!